AWeirdDev/flights/docs/index.md

 3. :material-seat: Money-spending time!
 This specifies the seat type, which is `economy`, `premium-economy`, `business`, or `first`.
 4. :fontawesome-solid-people-line: Nice interface, eh?
 This specifies the number of a specific passenger type.
 5. :fontawesome-solid-person-falling: Sometimes, the data is built on demand on the client-side, while the core of `fast-flights` is built around scrapers from the ground up.
 We support fallbacks that run Playwright serverless functions to fetch for us instead.
 You could either specify `common` (default), `fallback` (recommended), or `force-fallback` (100% serverless Playwright).
 You do not need to install Playwright in order for this to work.
+6. :material-cash-multiple: This specifies the price type.
+Choose `"best"` (default) for official airline prices, or `"cheapest"` for the lowest prices from travel agencies.
+The `"cheapest"` option searches across multiple booking sites to find you the best deal!

 ## How it's made